Arbalest007/Socket-Web-Server/README.md

 PUT NAMES AND EMAILS
 # Socket-Web-Server

-### Server
+## Server
 Navigate to the folder with the programs.

+Run the command
+>python3 server.py
-Run the command "python3 server.py" (without quotes) to start the server.
+to start the server.

 The terminal will tell you your IP address and a PORT number.